ITU-DASYALab/IoT_course/guides/TinyML1.md

 # Data acquisition locally #
 Lopy sends data by serial port to jupyter notebook.
-* First: Compile the data acquisition code in LoPy
+* First: Compile the data acquisition code in LoPy This code each time that the S1 button is pushed will send 200 samples by serial port.
  ``` python
 # Code: project -> Data Acquisition process
 #IoT